 “Development Project” means a project involving the development or redevelopment of medical and healthcare assets which are acquired or held by RHT.
 For the avoidance of doubt, this includes any redevelopment undertaken on the Initial Portfolio.

-(6) 1.0% of the total Gross Revenue8 for asset management services provided in respect of assets in the Trust Property, and paid quarterly in arrears.
+The asset management fee (“Asset Management Fee”) will be 1.0% of the total Gross Revenue 8 for asset management services provided in respect of assets in the Trust Property, and paid quarterly in arrears.

-By linking the asset management fee of the Trustee- Manager to that of the gross revenue of the operator aligns the interests of the Trustee-Manager with that of the unitholders of RHT.
+Linking the Asset Management Fee of the Trustee- Manager to that of the gross revenue of the operator aligns the interests of the Trustee-Manager with that of the Unitholders of RHT.
 As a portion of RHT’s revenue is pegged to the gross revenue of the operator, a higher revenue generated by the operator results in higher revenue for RHT.
-The Trustee-Manager by being incentivised to manage the assets in such a way that generates more revenue g for the operator, in turn also benefits the unitholders of RHT.
+This also benefits the Unitholders of RHT as the Trustee-Manager is incentivised to manage the assets in a way that generates more revenue for the operator.

-(7) Where the Trustee-Manager secures a lease (outside India) and/or service contract with any person (other than a member of the Sponsor Group) for a particular medical and healthcare asset (or part thereof) on behalf of RHT, the Trustee-Manager will be entitled to a marketing services fee
+Where the Trustee-Manager secures a lease (outside India) and/or service contract with any person (other than a member of the Sponsor Group) for a particular medical and healthcare asset (or part thereof) on behalf of RHT, the Trustee-Manager will be entitled to a marketing services fee (“Marketing Services Fee”) of:

 For the avoidance of doubt, the Marketing Services Fee includes all commission and fees payable to third party agents.

 The Marketing Services Fee may be adjusted accordingly at the time of securing or renewal of a lease and/or service contract by the Trustee-Manager or a third party agent, to be consistent with and no higher than the prevailing market rates of such Marketing Services Fee in the country where the asset is located.